jek-bao-choo/splunk-otel-example/infrastructure-kubernetes/no-internet-offline-javaagent-on-k8s/README.md

 ---

-# Now do with a java app:
+# Now do with a javaagent app:

 SSH into your K8s node local machine download the javaagent by running:
 `curl -L https://github.com/signalfx/splunk-otel-java/releases/latest/download/splunk-otel-javaagent.jar -o /tmp/splunk-otel-javaagent.jar`